pygfx/pygfx/README.md

 ## Status

 We're currently working towards version `1.0`, which means that the API can change with each version.
-We expect to reach `1.0` near the end of 2024, at which point we start caring about backwards compatibility.
+We expect to reach `1.0` near July 2026, at which point we start caring about backwards compatibility.

 This means that until then, you should probably pin the Pygfx version that you're using, and check the [release notes](https://github.com/pygfx/pygfx/releases)